Surprise – we’re living in Portugal! Read on to find out why we decided to move to Lisbon after three years of digital nomad life.

 Loyal readers already know that food is an important part of our lifestyle.
 Living in a city without an active culinary culture is simply out of the question for us.
 After dining around the world, we have high standards when it comes to what we eat.

-Lisbon passes our culinary test with flying colors.
+The Lisbon dining scene passes our culinary test with flying colors.

 For those unfamiliar, Portuguese cuisine is both diverse and flavorful.
 Not only did Portuguese navigators impact food in countries they colonized in South America, Asia and Africa, but they also brought back spices and ingredients from these faraway places.